leeprovoost/international-postcode-lookup-api/README.md

-# DHL Routing Reference Data API
+# International Postcode Lookup API

 This is a Java Dropwizard API wrapper around DHL's publicly available [Routing Reference Data](http://www.dhl.co.uk/en/express/resource_centre/integrated_shipping_solutions/developer_download_centre1.html#reference_data).
+It uses a subset of the data to allow international postcode lookups.
+This is useful for companies that have DHL as a delivery partner and want to ensure that the postcode and city combination match the ones that DHL use.

 This supports ESDv6 (latest version on 21 April 2014).

+Please note that:
-This is Alpha software quality and under heavy development.
+- this is Alpha software quality and under heavy development; and
+- this is not affiliated with or endorsed by DHL; and
+- this project only gives you data conversion tools and a REST wrapper around DHL's data set.
+You still need to agree with DHL whether you can use the data set for your intendend purposes.

 ## Get your REST service running